North Russia intervention: Legacy

+While the intervention has been mostly forgotten in the west, it's still taught in history lessons in Russian schools and universities as proof of western hostility towards Russia.

 The campaign in fiction

 Two fictional television characters fought with the British Expeditionary Force: Jack Ford in When the Boat Comes In (as an intelligence officer in Murmansk) and Albert Steptoe in Steptoe and Son.

-It also features in the Alexander Fullerton novels Look to the Wolves and Bloody Sunset.
-The 1990 film Archangel is a surrealistic drama set in 1919 Archangel during the war.
+The campaign features in the Alexander Fullerton novels Look to the Wolves and Bloody Sunset.

+The 1990 film Archangel is a surrealistic drama set in 1919 Arkhangelsk during the war.

+In John Lawton's novel, Then We Take Berlin (2013), Countess Rada Lyubova mentions (from the novel's present in post-WW II Britain) that she "had turned back at the British lines near Archangel ... 'such folly.'" and "had crossed Siberia with the remnants of the Czech Legion ... 'not many ever saw home again.'"